-For the small business entrepreneur there are a number of preliminary questions to be resolved regarding computerization before venturing into it.
+For the small business entrepreneur, there are several preliminary questions to be resolved regarding computerization before venturing into it.

-Although, it is pretty obvious that every business needs to computerize in order to improve on its efficiency and effectiveness.
+Although, it is pretty obvious that every business needs to computerize to improve its efficiency and effectiveness.

 The following questions are still pertinent.